victorfleite/doman/README.md

 # Doman Application

-This application is a platform to create cards ([Bits of inteligence] (http://www.gentlerevolution.com/mm5/merchant.mvc?Screen=CTGY&Category_Code=BOT)) and teach the kids.
+This application is a platform to create cards - [Bits of inteligence](http://www.gentlerevolution.com/mm5/merchant.mvc?Screen=CTGY&Category_Code=BOT) - and teach the kids.

 ## About the Metodology